-The tax free dividend allowance is £500 and dividends paid above this level are taxed according to an individual's tax bracket at the following rates:
+From April 6th 2023 the tax free dividend allowance has reduced.
+The Dividend Allowance is now £1,000 from April 2023 and will further reduce to £500 from April 2024.
+Dividends paid above this level are taxed according to an individual's tax bracket at the following rates.

-Basic Rate Taxpayer8.75%Higher Rate Taxpayer33.75%Additional Rate Taxpayer39.35%
+Basic Rate Taxpayer 8.75% Higher Rate Taxpayer 33.75% Additional Rate Taxpayer 39.35%

-Individuals with dividend income of £501 or more must complete a tax return, even if they remain a basic rate taxpayer.
+Individuals with dividend income of £1,001 or more must complete a tax return, even if they remain a basic rate taxpayer.